COMCIFS/cif_ed/docs/recommendations.md

 The calibration factor for the electron diffraction camera constant.

 ### `_diffrn_source.convergence_angle`
-The semi-angle of convergence of the beam may be given in degrees.
+The angle of convergence of the beam may be given in degrees.
 Typically found in convergent-beam electron diffraction.
-Not necessary for parallel beams, though the given example shows an estimate of parallelism with a quoted standard uncertainty.
+Not necessary for parallel beams, though the given example describes a parallel beam with a quoted standard uncertainty.

-### `_diffrn_source.ed_probe_formation`
+### `_diffrn_source.ed_probe_type`

 A code describing the probe size or selected-area electron diffraction technique used to illuminate the appropriate region of the sample.